 Article courtesy of World Traveler April 1997

 The St. James Boat Shop: paddling to serenity

-Now he has some help, with partners/apprentices Dan and Carol Burton in the St. James Boat Shop, located in the old Beaver Island Lumber Company store that served as the first McDonough’s Market, along with master paddle-builder Karen Slanga, another apprentice.
+Now he has some help with partners/apprentices Dan and Carol Burton in the St. James Boat Shop, located in the old Beaver Island Lumber Company store that served as the first McDonough’s Market, along with master paddle-builder Karen Slanga, another apprentice.
 Carol braids the bucket handles.
-It’s easy to find the Boat Shop just follow the trail of sawdust.
+It’s easy to find the Boat Shop.
+Just follow the trail of sawdust.

-A conoe takes around 300 hours to create-including the adding of a protective graphite bottom coating.
-Since there’s waiting involved with some of the stages, Bill realized he needed something else to make during the down time.
+Creating a canoe takes around 300 hours, including a protective graphite bottom coating.
+Since there was waiting involved with some of the stages, Bill realized he needed something else to make during the downtime.
 This gave rise to his own short “bucket list”: four items, four sizes of buckets.
-He created his own style involving thin splines, and has made hundreds and hundreds.
+He created his style involving thin splines and has made hundreds and hundreds.
 They’re perfectly water-tight, although most serve as art objects.
-Hundreds and hundreds have sold at $65 to $120, becoming ambassadors of Beaver Island all across the land.
+Hundreds and hundreds have sold at $65 to $120, becoming ambassadors of Beaver Island across the land.
 Typically they receive four coats of varnish after being stained.

 As he did with the buckets, Bill, a former engineer, came up with his design and technique for building the canoes.
 He started with a typical American model, setting a solid frame for every foot to shape the hull: then he spent years tweaking the edges until he had the final shape just right.

 All the wood comes from Beaver Island.
 Until Bill’s friend Bob Graves left, the wood came from Bob’s mill – unique cuts.
 Now Dan uses his band-saw mill.
 They let it slowly air-dry for a year, which minimizes warping.
 At present, they have a one-year’s supply.
 This product is Beaver Island through and through.